Traffic management plans

 A copy of the written consent, TMPs, permit and MoA (if applicable) must be kept on site during the works.

-Individual contractors/works manager are responsible for implementing the TMP, and works on site may be inspected by Council officers at any time.
+Individual contractors or works managers are responsible for implementing the TMP, and works on site may be inspected by Council officers at any time.

 Reporting concerns with road works

-Implementing a TMP is the responsibility of individual contractors/works manager.
+Implementing a TMP is the responsibility of individual contractors or works managers.
 If you are concerned with traffic management or works happening in a road reserve, contact the company doing the works first.
 If after this you still have concerns, contact us on 03 8470 8888.